humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

          hash(bettingscript(outcome)+ALICE-NONSENSE)
 ```

-The real crux here is that Dave can deterministicly generate two random nonsense numbers prior to the outcome of the contract, allowing us to pre-sign transactions against them which Dave can hold.
+The crux  is that Dave can deterministicly generate two random hash pre-images prior to the outcome of the contract which allows us to pre-sign transactions which Dave can hold for enforcement.

+However he can't actually use these before the pre-agreed enforcement time.

-If Alice were able to generate the pay Alice transaction then she could quickly broadcast this prior to Dave in order to welch on the bet, so we protect this with a bit of extra ""nonsense" provided by the individual who would "lose the bet".
+It is important that Alice isn't able to generate the pay Alice transaction i.e. ***transaction 1***  as she could quickly broadcast this prior to Dave in order to welch on the bet.

+We protect this by adding noise to the pre-image which is provided by the individual who would "lose the bet" i.e. ***transaction 1*** is only valid if it includes information that only Bob could have provied.

-Whilst we're at it, why don't we create this extra "nonsense" by signing the redemption script with our private key.
+Instad of random noise, here we're going to create this "noise" by signing the redemption script inluded outcome, with Bobs private key.

 That way using the public key we can always prove at a later date that the opposing party did in fact agree to this.

 This ensures that the opposing party couldn't guess the outcome hash and broadcast this themselves before Dave, i.e: